NewtronLabs/EasyPermissions/README.md

 # Easy Permissions

-Request permissions from anywhere as long as you have context.
-Android requires that you use an `Activity` to request permissions, with this library that restriction is no longer an issue.
+Android requires that these request come from an `Activity`.
+With Easy Permissions this is no longer an issue, you may request permission from anywhere as long as you provide `Context`.
+In addition, if you request a permission that is already granted the user will not be prompted.

 ----